Kevin Durant: Player profile

 Durant's height is officially listed as and his primary position is small forward.
 In December 2016, when his height was still listed as 6 ft 9 in, Durant stated that his height in shoes was actually and that he understated his height in order to be listed as a small forward, rather than a power forward.
-Durant's career averages are 27.2 points, 7.0 rebounds, and 4.4 assists per game.
-Widely regarded as one of the greatest players of all time, Durant has earned All-NBA honors 11 times (2010–2014, 2016–2019, 2022, 2024) and was voted rookie of the year in his debut season.
+Durant's career averages are 27.1 points, 6.9 rebounds, and 4.4 assists per game.
+Widely regarded as one of the greatest players of all time, Durant has earned All-NBA honors 12 times (2010–2014, 2016–2019, 2022, 2024, 2026) and was voted rookie of the year in his debut season.
 He has also won an MVP Award and finished second in the voting thrice, a trend that he has expressed frustration over.

 Durant is best known for his prodigious scoring ability.
+His shooting and scoring abilities have given him the nickname "Easy Money Sniper".
 From 2010 to 2014, he won four scoring titles, becoming one of only two players to win four scoring titles in a five-year span.
 Early in his career, his playing style was isolation-driven, but Durant quickly developed into an excellent off-ball player who was capable of scoring from the outside as well.
 By 2013, he was shooting at a historically great clip, which helped him become one of only nine members of the 50–40–90 club.
 This ability to impact the offense in a variety of ways helped Durant remain effective and improve an already elite offense upon joining the Warriors in 2016.
 Throughout his career, Durant's height and wingspan have created matchup problems for defenses as he is able to get off a clean shot regardless of the situation.
 Upon beating his man or gaining momentum, Durant also becomes a strong finisher at the rim; for example, he converted 72.2% of shots in the paint in 2012.

 Early in Durant's career, he was criticized for his slim build, defense, and passing.
 Over time, Durant grew as a playmaker, increasing his assist numbers every year from 2010 to 2014, though his overall vision still lagged behind the league's best passers'.
 Durant also showed defensive improvement, with opponents averaging just .62 points per isolation play against him in 2014, the best success rate for defensive players who faced at least 100 isolations that season.
 Upon going to Golden State, Durant developed into a more reliable off-ball defender and rim protector, and in 2018 was considered for the NBA Defensive Player of the Year Award.